|Single Process Root (1 in regrowth)/All Over or over 1in regrowth

 Color can be tricky and to achieve the best results Tomahawk recommends bringing in pics (be aware many of the images online are photoshop and digitally filtered) we have loads of magazines for you to check out prior or during consult.
 If you have questions on pricing it is best to ask prior to service.
-Unsure of what to do with your color we recommend booking a consults it’s free and helps us to get on the same page as our clients.
-Consults allow us to book out the proper amount of time and price that will be required to make your hair dreams come true.
+For all lightening services we like to do an in person consult.
+Consults are free and helps us to get on the same page as our clients and allows us to book out the proper amount of time and price that will be required to make your hair dreams come true.
 To book a color consult you can call or text at 646-399-6873.* Transparency in our pricing is vital to us.
 It is important to note that the cost of our color services is based on how much product is used, our effort, knowledge and time.
 Many of our color services take 2 1/2 to over 4 hours to achieve the desired results.

 We allow 7 days for any corrections or tweaks for our cut and color services, must be seen by the same stylist.
 After 7 days there are many factors that are out our control like harsh products, over washing hair, stripping face wash, minerals in water, sun and hot tools damage, swimming in chlorine/salt water and natural growth of hair.
 Please see below for tips and care for color treated hair.

 So you just spent some hard earned dough and time in the chair here are a few tips on keeping that color popping!